-Man falls 200 meters from NYC Marathon finish line, carried across by other runners
+Man falls 650 feet from NYC Marathon finish line, carried across by other runners

 A TikTok user captured two runners who stopped to help a runner who couldn't make it any farther.

-This happened just 200 meters from the finish line.
+It happened just 650 feet from the finish line.

 They picked him up and helped him make it across, with the crowd cheering the trio on the whole way.